M4yfl0w3r/flower-stl/README.md

 ./Tests
 ```

 to run everything.
-Tests are written using Google Test.
+Tests were written using Google Test.
 CMake automatically link the library to the program.